THE TIME IS NOW. THE PLACE IS DUKE.

 - Undergraduates are involved in a wide range of faculty research projects.
 Junior and senior undergraduates are encouraged to pursue independent study courses guided by Duke's world-class faculty.
 Undergraduates are often coauthors on papers in major conferences.

-- The Association for Computing Machinery's (ACM) student chapter and committee on Women in Computing (ACM-W) host talks and events each year.
+- The Association for Computing Machinery's (ACM) Duke University Chapter hosts talks and events each year.
 Duke hosts the regional ACM student programming contest.
 A Duke team has advanced to the World Finals in nine out of the last thirteen years, placing as high as third in the world.

 - Undergraduates often work as teaching assistants and participate in several student organizations including DULUG (Duke University Linux User's Group) and MUG (Microsoft User's Group).